Webinar Scale Your Shopify Success: Customer Service Integration for High-Growth Stores. Tuesday, July 8th, 10:00 AM ET SIGN UP NOW arrow-yellow-color

 Key performance indicators help you measure the success of your strategy.
 Set these metrics to help you know what works and what doesn’t.
 Use customer sentiment and feedback to measure the effectiveness of your strategy over time.

 The business landscape is continually changing.
 Continually improve your strategy to be up to date with industry standards.
-You should check out other companies’ strategies for ideas.
+You should check out other companies’ strategies for ideas or incorporate customer feedback in your knowledge strategy.

 Monitor your knowledge resources constantly to ensure they meet your goals.
 Ensure that you have dedicated time for employees to evaluate and support your strategy.